Sony a6400 Review

 The Sony a6400 can shoot 4K – 3840 x 2160 video resolution and has a frame rate up to 120 FPS so you can get some buttery smooth slo-mo.
 Yeah baby.

 However, there is no headphone jack and only a mic port.
 There is also no in-camera image stabilization.
-Two major bummers for video.
+Two major bummers for video, but check out this guide to the best camera stabilizer which may help.

 [Editor: the YouTube clip above delves deeper into the pros and cons of the a6400 for video capture.
 In order to us a hot-shoe (on-camera) mic with the a6400’s front-facing screen, a small rig such as this one is recommended, to be able to mount the mic away from the screen.]